 - Threatening messages.

-Infractions that carry a jail sentence of up to 45 days fall under this narrow subcategory.
+Low-level misdemeanors include vandalism, disorderly conduct, and “disturbing the peace.”
+Meanwhile, more serious misdemeanors like burglary and grand theft might be punishable by jail sentences.
+Infractions that carry a jail sentence of up to 45 days maximum sentence fall under this narrow subcategory.
 Possession of Marijuana is the most common minor Class B misdemeanor.

 Can a Drug Crime Be a Misdemeanor?